python/devguide/devcycle.rst

 minor/feature release will there be three active maintenance branches, e.g. during the beta phase for Python 3.8 there are master, 3.8, 3.7, and 2.7 branches open.
 At some point in the future, Python 2.x will be closed for bug fixes and there will be only one maintenance branch left.
+Releases produced from a maintenance branch are called **maintenance** or **bugfix** releases; the terms are used interchangeably.
+These releases have a **micro version** number greater than zero.

 The only changes allowed to occur in a maintenance branch without debate are bug fixes.
 Also, a general rule for maintenance branches is that compatibility